qpham843/software-dev/ChromeExtension1.0/readme.md

 ## popup-style.css

-Handles formatting and styling of html content.
+Handles formatting and styling of HTML content.

 ## popup.js:

-Shows a preview of website to submitted and whether or not an article has already been vetted.
+Shows a preview of the website to submitted and whether or not an article has already been vetted.
-Imports verify.js to check if a url has already been submitted.
-Allows users to submit articles if not already submitted.
+Imports verify.js to check if a URL has already been submitted.
+It only allows users to submit articles if not already submitted.

 ## background.js: